 - Use H3 and H4s if needed.
 For most slides, you probably won’t need to use H3 and H4 headers.
 But if you have a slide with a complex hierarchy of information—like the one we saw earlier—you should consider them.

 - Don’t skip levels.
 If you have an H3, you should have an H2 and an H1.
 If not, the learners could get confused.
 They might think they’re missing information.

 - Create custom styles as needed.
 If you don’t apply a text style to a textbox in Storyline 360, it’ll be labeled as normal text by default.
 If you want to give screen reader learners additional context regarding the significance of a section of text—and it’s not a heading—you can create a custom text style.
 For example, if you have a slide with instructions followed by actual content, you could create an Instructions text style so learners know they can skip over it if they don’t need any.

 Pro tip: Link styles are applied automatically when you add a hyperlink.
 You don’t need to do anything manually unless you want to edit the formatting.

 Creating accessible e-learning courses is about ensuring equal experiences for all your learners—not about checking boxes on a list of requirements.
 Making text styles part of your Storyline 360 workflow is an easy way to boost your course’s usability for all learners.
 Not to mention, it’ll actually save you time.
 It’s a win-win!

 For more detailed information on using text styles in Storyline 360, head on over to these in-depth articles:

 And if you’re looking for more accessibility content, be sure to dive into this article series: All About Accessibility

 Want to try text styles out for yourself, but don’t have Storyline 360?
-Start a free 30-day trial of Articulate 360, and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
-If you have any questions, please share them in the comments.
+Start a free 30-day trial of Articulate 360.
+And subscribe to our newsletter to get the latest product updates, e-learning examples, and expert advice directly in your inbox.